KalpakKondekar/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
-On the basis of the movie you like, this will suggest you similar movies which you may like.
+This repositories represent "Movie Recommendation System Using Machine Learning" With the help of this project we can recommend a movies to a user which he or she would like on the basis of the movie which the user already liked.